Jason-Oleana/speech-classification/README.md

 • test.csv: This is the testing portion of the data, and it has the same format as the file train.csv except that the column word is absent.

+# Approach

+## Data extraction
+The first step executed was loading the data into Jupyter and defining the distribution of the training and testing data.
+In the next step, the features and labels were extracted from path.npy and feat.npy.
+The extraction of the features and labels resulted in a training set of 94824 examples and a test set consisting of 11005 unlabeled examples.
+Feature engineering

+## While exploring the extracted Mel Frequency Cepstral Coefficients (MFCCs), we discovered
+unequal dimensions, such as (99, 13), (96, 13) and (92, 13).
+Therefore, the extracted features
+were zero-padded in order to match the largest dimension.
+Zero padding the Mel Frequency Cepstral Coefficients resulted in an array of (94824 99, 13) examples for the training set and an array consisting of (11005, 99, 13) examples for the test set.
+In the second step, the class distribution was computed in order to comprehend the distribution of all labels.
+The class distribution was quite imbalanced (see figure 1) which could disturb the learning capacity of our machine learning model.
+Thus, the training set was oversampled in order to match the majority class.
+The SMOTE oversampling method by “Imblearn.over_sampling” was used to oversample our examples in order to match the majority class.
+In the third step, standardization was applied in order to change the values of numeric columns in the dataset to a common scale, without distorting differences in the ranges of values.
+In the fourth step, the labels were one-hot encoded before being split into training and validation sets.